 One of the foremost talents in film music today, Golden Globe & two-time Emmy nominated composer Christopher Young has scored an impressive number of features in virtually every genre, all with strikingly original music.
+His most recent work is an episode of Guillermo del Toro's Cabinet of Curiosities for Netflix.
 In October 2020, the Young scored filmed Sinister (Blumhouse), for director Scott Derrickson, was ranked as the scariest film of all time.
 Young had a box-office hit in 2019 with Pet Sematary for Paramount Pictures.
-This years up-coming crime/thriller The Empty Man for 20th Century Fox/Studios let Young experiment with different musical colors to create a gritty musical landscape.
+The crime/thriller The Empty Man for 20th Century Fox/Studios let Young experiment with different musical colors to create a gritty musical landscape.
 Young retimed with legendary director Sam Raimi on his 50 States Of Fright series on the brand new streaming service, Quibi.
 These along with over 160 more films embody the work of this prolific composer.
 Other notable credits include, the spine-tingling Hellraiser, which showcased the composer’s seminal upbringing in horror; the new-techno sound of Swordfish displays his versatility; the resonant, genuine Celtic sounds of The Shipping News display his attention to detail; to the heart-pounding rhythms of Spider-Man 3 are all evidence of his willingness to experiment.
 Born in Red Bank, New Jersey (birthplace of Count Basie), Young graduated from Massachusetts Hampshire college with a BA in music, and did post-graduate work at North Texas State University before moving to Los Angeles.
 At the time, Young was a jazz drummer, a precursor to some of the edgier scores he would later complete.
 Soon, an introduction to esteemed composer Bernard Herrmann’s movie scores (Vertigo, Citizen Kane) opened up a new world for Young, who was unfamiliar with film scoring.
 “Here was someone doing everything I wanted to do.
 I fell in love with the music before I realized that it was written for movies”, said Young.

 He proceeded to take classes at the UCLA Film School, where he studied with famed film composer David Raksin (Laura).
 His first music that he wrote for class received a negative response from Raksin.
 The young student was devastated and nearly quit.
 Raksin would become his greatest mentor.
 Young met a number of college filmmakers with whom he would later work in the business.
 One of these filmmakers wrote and directed the student film, The Dorm that Dripped Blood, which Young scored.
 It became a New Image studio release, providing Young with an early foray into Hollywood.
 Within a few years, his abilities thrust him to the attention of major studios and directors, including Clive Barker.
 His talent was recognized with a Saturn Award (given by the Academy of Science Fiction, Fantasy and Horror Films) for his unsettling demonic orchestral-and-choral score for Hellbound: Hellraiser II.